etaque/elm-routing-example/README.md

 That will compile Elm files and start a local server on [localhost:8000](http://localhost:8000).

-## Router is an obsolete notion
+## Do we need routers?

-...at least since Elm 0.17, and I say that as the author of `elm-transit-router`, one of the three main routers for Elm 0.16.
+I don't think so anymore, at least since Elm 0.17 and port modules, and I say that as the author of `elm-transit-router`, one of the three main routers for Elm 0.16.

 What we need is route parsing: a way to transform the string representation of the path or hash to our app internal representation.
 There are a few packages for this already: [elm-route](https://github.com/Bogdanp/elm-route) and [elm-route-parser](https://github.com/etaque/elm-route-parser) (disclaimer: I'm the author).
 [Hop](https://github.com/sporto/hop) also has parsing tools but it isn't yet migrated to 0.17.